microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric/README.md

 ![](<media/localhost-parts-unlimited.png>)

-###Task 2: Deploy the Service Fabric package to a windows cluster.
+###Task 2: Deploy the Service Fabric package to an Azure Service Fabric Cluster.
-Now that we have the application working locally, let's deploy to a Windows cluster in Azure.
+Now that we have the application working locally, let's deploy to an Azure Service Fabric Cluster.

 **Step 1.** First things first, let's create a Service Fabric container for our PartsUnlimited site.

-Navigate to the Azure portal and select 'New' -> https://ms.portal.azure.com
+Navigate to the Azure portal and select 'New' -> https://portal.azure.com

 ![](<media/azure1.png>)